Erudika/paraio.org/src/monolite/partials/023-filters.md

 ### Gzip

-The `GZipServletFilter` is enabled by `para.gzip_enabled` and provides on-the-fly Gzip encoding for static resources, as well as, the Para API JSON responses.
+Response compression with gzip is enabled by `para.gzip_enabled` and provides on-the-fly Gzip encoding for static resources, as well as, the Para API JSON responses.

-### Caching

-The `CachingHttpHeadersFilter` is not used by Para but you can use it to enable `Cache-Control` headers for all static resources.